|

 Our childhood was so happy, I hope you both know that.

-We didn’t always have everything but, we never went without.
+We didn’t always have everything, but, we never went without.
 We had a clean home, meals every day, clothes on our backs, and an abundance of love.
-When you gave us the things we really wanted, we appreciated it so much.

 Knowing what I know now about being a parent, I know the sacrifice it takes.
 It’s no surprise that those little things, whether it was an experience or a toy, I still remember them with deep fondness.
-You taught me how to value, and that will stay with me forever.

 Now, those tough years.

 Man, they were tough.
-I know that I’ve said it before but, I’m sorry for the grief I brought you both.
+I know that I’ve said it before, but, I’m sorry for the grief I brought you both.
 The things I said, I didn’t mean, the things I did, I wish I could take back.
-While I know it may pale in comparison to other situations and teen/parent relationships, I know it was hard for you.

 It was a time that I learned that you both were imperfectly perfect, that you had flaws too, and made mistakes.
-For anything you may feel bad for, I forgive you and it is forgotten.
-Just know that I’ve learned from them.
+For anything you may feel bad for, I forgive you, and it is forgotten.

 Thank you for being there through my darkest moments as an adult.
 For supporting me through the worst times and being there for the best times.

-For helping me get my education and college degrees with a toddler at home.
-I couldn’t have done it without your help.
 For teaching Gabby how to read, write, and draw while I was gone at school.
 Years later, for doing the same with Mimi.

 Especially for being an active, solid, and constant presence in the lives of Mimi and Gabby.
-From the moment they were in my womb, to be in the room when they were born, to being there on a daily basis.
+From the moment they were in my womb, to being in the room when they were born, to being there on a daily basis.
 I can never pay you back for that.

-It’s hard to think of a time when you won’t be in my life.
-Just know that when that inevitable day arrives, you’ll be in my memory forever and always with love.
+Just know that when that inevitable day arrives, you’ll be in my memory forever and always, with love.
 I will think of you every single day until my day comes.

 I will honour you in every way I can, by being a good person and by making decisions that will make you proud.